Bang Tao vs Kamala: Which Phuket Area is Better for

 Bang Tao has historically delivered more consistent appreciation due to infrastructure investment and the Laguna brand.
 Kamala shows higher upside potential on premium boutique projects, but with more variance depending on project quality.

-Key factors to evaluate: guaranteed vs. projected yields, management fee structure (typically 30–40% of gross revenue), lockout periods, and the developer's track record with existing properties.
-Our team can provide a side-by-side comparison for specific projects.
+Key factors to evaluate: guaranteed vs projected yields, management fee structure (typically 30-40% of gross revenue), lockout periods, and the developer's track record with existing properties.
+Request audited owner statements, not marketing sheets.

 MORE Group Editorial